Codeception/Codeception/docs/06-UnitTests.md

 # Unit Tests

 Codeception uses PHPUnit as a backend for running tests.
 Thus, any PHPUnit test can be added to Codeception test suite and then executed.
-If you ever wrote a PHPUnit test, then do it as well as you did before.
-Codeception will add you some cool helpers to simplify common tasks.
+If you ever wrote a PHPUnit test then do it just as you did before.
-If you don't have experience in writing unit tests, please read the [PHPUnit manual](http://www.phpunit.de/manual/3.6/en/index.html) to start.
+Codeception adds some nice helpers to simplify common tasks.

-The basics of unit tests are skipped here, but instead you will get a basic knowledge on what features Codeception adds to unit tests.
+The basics of unit tests are skipped here, instead you will get a basic knowledge on what features Codeception adds to unit tests.

 __To say it again: you don't need to install PHPUnit to run its tests.
 Codeception can run them too.__